sessokosga/Free-Texture-Packer-Loader/Readme.md

             }
         }

-10. Check `Allow trim` and `Allow rotation boxes`
+10. Check `Allow trim` and `Allow rotation` boxes
 11. For file extension, write `json`
-12. Click save
+12. Click `Save`
-13. Click Export
+13. Click `Export`
 14. Locate the Content directory of your monogame project and click `Select Folder`

-It'll generate two files, a json file and an png image
+It'll generate two files: `chess.json` and `chess.png`.
+The first contains informations about the spritesheet such as the posistion and size all the images inside that spritesheet and the last file is the actual spritesheet.

 ### Loading the spritesheet and using it with monogame
 1. Copy the `FreeTexturePackerLoader` folder inside of your monogame project
-2. At this using line at the top of yout Game1.cs file `using FreeTexturePackerLoader;`
+2. At this using line at the top of your Game1.cs file `using FreeTexturePackerLoader;`
-3. Create an instance of the SpriteSheetLoader in the LoadContent method
+3. Create an instance of the SpriteSheetLoader in the `LoadContent` method

         var  spriteSheetLoader = new SpriteSheetLoader(Content);
 4. Create aninstance of the SpriteRenderer

         private SpriteRender spriteRender;
-    In the LoadContent method, add :
+    In the `LoadContent` method, add :

         spriteRender = new SpriteRender(_spriteBatch);
 5. Load the spritesheet

         private SpriteSheet spriteSheet;
-    In the LoadContent method, add :
+    In the `LoadContent` method, add :

         spriteSheet = spriteSheetLoader.Load("chess");
 6. Draw a sprite from the spritesheet
-    In the Draw method, add :
+    In the `Draw` method, add :

         spriteRender.Draw(spriteSheet.GetSprite("reine_blanc"), new Vector2(100, 100), Color.White);
+    You should see the white queen at the screen
 7. Now try to show all the chess piece at the screen.

     You can find the full project in the `Example/ChessBoard Final`